-The Five College Center for the Study of World Languages hires Five College native speakers of less-commonly studied languages to work as conversation partners, peer-tutors, and materials development assistants.
+The Five College Center for the Study of World Languages hires Five College native speakers of less-commonly studied languages to work as conversation partners and peer-tutors.
 This work counts as on-campus employment for international students enrolled at any of the Five Colleges.
 The work is carried out on the native speaker's home campus, sometimes at the Language Center's main office, and occasionally at other Five College locations.

 To be considered for Language Center work, a native speaker should submit an application.
 Submission of an application puts you on our list of students interested in working for the Language Center's programs or projects.
 When we have openings in a language, we review all applications on file and contact you for an interview if your application matches the position we need to fill.
 We will keep your application on file for the entire time you are a student.
-If your e-mail changes, you should submit a new application.
+If your e-mail changes, you should send us your updated contact information.

 We regularly hire speakers of African, Middle Eastern, Eurasian, South and Southeast Asian languages, as well as less-commonly studied languages of Europe, the Americas, and elsewhere around the world.
-Speakers of commonly taught languages offered in regular classroom courses throughout the Five Colleges may submit applications to the Center to work with summer courses or special community courses during the academic year.
-Speakers of commonly taught languages may also want to contact the departments through which the language is taught.
+Speakers of commonly taught languages offered in regular classroom courses should contact the appropriate language department on their home campus about employment opportunities.

 We encourage applications from first-year students.
 We also encourage applications from students who are native speakers of languages not currently offered by the Center or taught in Five College classrooms.
-We cannot plan for future additions to our language course offerings or for future materials development projects unless we know we have local native speakers to participate in the program.
+We cannot plan for future additions to our language course offerings unless we know we have local native speakers to participate in the program.
 Your application may make offerings in a new language possible.
 For more information about languages of interest, consult the list below.